na0495/ReactTs-portfolio/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 # Contribution
-This is the list of all the contributer of the web game :
+This is the list of all the contributer of the web app :
 <br><br>
 <a href = "https://github.com/Tanu-N-Prabhu/Python/graphs/contributors">
   <img src = "https://contrib.rocks/image?repo=na0495/mario-with-js"/>